Month 11, Day 28, Saturday 8:00 a.m.

 Oliver nodded.
 “Yes.
 How bad is it, can you tell?”

 Siobhan straightened.
-She’d come close to Will-strain a couple times in her life, but this time she seemed to have tipped over the edge.
+She’d come close to Will-strain a couple of times in her life, but this time she seemed to have tipped over the edge.
 “Not bad, I think.
 I have a headache and I feel dizzy and dis…disoriented.”
 She paused, then continued, enunciating carefully.
 “But I’m not seeing or hearing anything strange, and I can remember everything that has happened since my Conduit broke until now.”

 Liza waved an impatient hand at them.
 “Well, hurry and follow me, then.
 We had best get inside the stronger wards below.
 The girl will need rest.”